Market parties can discuss the development of the capacity remuneration mechanism (CRM) with the CRM Task Force.

 The introduction of a capacity remuneration mechanism for the Belgian market is part of the federal government’s energy strategy, which lays out a number of new measures designed to guarantee Belgium’s security of supply in the long term.

-In 2018, a working group – consisting of representatives from the office of Federal Energy Minister Marghem, the Federal Public Service Economy – DG Energy, the federal regulator CREG and Elia – produced a bill on the capacity remuneration mechanism.
-The bill was debated and adopted at the meetings of the Chamber of Representatives’ Economic Committee on 12 and 19 March 2019.
+In 2018, a working group – consisting of representatives from the office of Federal Energy Minister Marghem, the Federal Public Service Economy – DG Energy, the federal regulator CREG and Elia – produced a law proposal on the capacity remuneration mechanism.
+The law proposal was debated and adopted on 4 April 2019 and is published in the Belgian Official Gazette on 22 April 2019 (Dutch version – French version).

 A CRM Task Force was created to discuss the design principles of a CRM with the market parties.